Bauchibred/ethernaut-solutions/README.md

 ```
 p = web3.utils.keccak256(web3.eth.abi.encodeParameters(["uint256"], [1]))
 ```
-So now we convert the hashed balue to Bigint so we are able to subtract back to the slot 0 of the codex
+So now we convert the hashed value to Bigint so we are able to subtract back to the slot 0 of the codex
 ```
 i = BigInt(2 ** 256) - BigInt(p)
 ```
-We can now pad our address with zeroes so as to meet the expected 32 byte lenght, here we exploit the flaw in the ABI specs.
-SInce doesn't validate that the lenght of the array atches the length of the payload
+We can now pad our address with zeroes so as to meet the expected 32 byte length, here we exploit the flaw in the ABI specs.
+Since it doesn't validate that the length of the array matches the length of the payload
 ```
 content = `0x` + `0`.repeat(24) + player.slice(2)
 ```